webfx-project/webfx-cli/README.md

 ## How to help

-We are looking for a contributor with some expertise in Java language parsing to replace the current implementation with a proper Java parser in order to fix the current limitation.
+We are looking for a contributor with expertise in Java language parsing to replace the current implementation with a proper Java parser in order to fix the current limitation.
 If you are happy to work on this topic, please apply in the related [issue][webfx-cli-issue].
 Thank you!

 [webfx-cli-docs]: https://docs.webfx.dev/#_introducing_the_webfx_cli
 [webfx-cli-issue]: https://github.com/webfx-project/webfx-cli/issues/1